myles-trimble/myles-trimble.github.io/_posts/2026-02-10-predicting-customer-loyalty.md

 If that can be achieved, we can use this model to predict the customer loyalty score for the customers that were unable to be tagged by the agency.

-As we are predicting a numeric output, we tested three regression modelling approaches, namely:

-* Linear Regression
-* Decision Tree
-* Random Forest

 ___
 <br>
 # Linear Regression <a name="linreg-title"></a>